 2021 API Fellows Lisa Dupuy and Daniel Maissan set out on a quest, aptly named Meeting Abraham, in 2019 to engage with people named Abraham or Ibrahim at each of their stops across Southwest Asia.
 The project began as an effort to transcend the often inaccurate tropes of the Middle East.
 Maissan and Dupuy strove to document - in text and photo - the communities they encountered in Jordan, Turkey, and Iraqi Kurdistan.
 In 2021, the project evolved into Company of Many, gathering “short stories of a bigger picture” to share ideas and experiences without limiting themselves to Ibrahims.

 API’s 2022 and 2023 Cultural Heritage Projects Include:

-The Assyrian Aid Society is researching and producing a series of short films focused on the traditional practice of embroidering dresses within the Syriac Catholic community of Qaraqosh, Iraq.
+The Assyrian Aid Society is researching and producing a series of short films focused on the traditional practice of embroidering dresses within the Syriac Catholic community of Bakhdida (also known as Qaraqosh), Iraq.
 Featured in the films will be the single surviving man who weaves the fabrics and three women textile workers.
 Interviewees will talk about their family history, how textile designs evolve, the role of the market and agriculture in production, and the impact of the ISIS invasion on this heritage.
-The dresses of Qaraqosh consist of intricately embroidered fabrics with scenes of churches, weddings, and traditional farming, adorned with written Aramaic.
+The dresses of Bakhdida consist of intricately embroidered fabrics with scenes of churches, weddings, and traditional farming, adorned with written Aramaic.
 These textiles are equivalent to texts and narratives containing important historical and cultural information about the city.
 They have become a veritable library of the city’s past and emerging present.